H-1B Lottery Reform: How the Beneficiary-Centric System Affects Your Green Card Planning

 Reason One: H-1B Does Not Equal a Green Card #

-Reason Three: H-1B Is Tied to an Employer #
+Reason Three: H-1B Is Employer-Tied #

 Reason Four: NIW's Unique Advantages #

-| Comparison | H-1B -> PERM -> Green Card | NIW -> Green Card |
+| Comparison | H-1B then PERM then Green Card | NIW then Green Card |

 |---|---|---|

-| Employer needed | Yes | No (self-petition) |
+| Employer required | Yes | No (self-petition) |

 | Labor certification (PERM) | Required (12-18 months) | Not required (waived) |

-| Priority date category | EB-2 or EB-3 | EB-2 |
+| Backlog category | EB-2 or EB-3 | EB-2 |

-| Impact of job change | May need to restart | Priority date unchanged |
+| Impact of job change | May need to restart | Priority date preserved |

-| Application control | In employer's hands | In applicant's hands |
+| Application initiative | In employer's hands | In applicant's hands |

-| Suitable for | Those with stable large employers | Researchers, PhDs, professionals |
+| Best for | Those with stable large employers | Researchers, PhDs, professionals |

 Optimal Strategy: H-1B and NIW Dual-Track Parallel